 Don’t say ‘maybe’ or ‘later’ unless you mean it.
 Ultimately, they’re just trying to earn a living for their family.

 3. A Room for One is Big!

 Many of the hotel rooms in Sapa are super spacious!
-If you’re traveling as a pair or trio I would recommend sharing a room, not only does this split costs but also makes for a sleep-over like atmosphere!
+If you’re travelling as a pair or trio I would recommend sharing a room, not only does this split costs but also makes for a sleep-over like atmosphere!

 The hotel rooms in Sapa are generally of good quality and very clean.
 Almost all are reasonably priced, as ever you may save money if you turn up and haggle with the hotel owner as opposed to booking online.
 However, during high season booking is advised as the town soon fills up!